Roberto Aguayo: Personal life

 Aguayo's younger brother, Ricky Aguayo, took over place kicking duties for Florida State in 2016.

 Aguayo is of Mexican descent.
-He lives in Jupiter, Florida, with his wife Courtney and their two toy poodles: Groza and Stella as of 2019.
-In January 2021, Roberto and Courtney got a divorce.
+He lived in Jupiter, Florida, with his wife Courtney and their two toy poodles, Groza and Stella, as of 2019.
+In January 2021, Aguayo and Courtney got a divorce.
 He plays golf, and completed an internship with the PGA of America in 2019.
+In 2025, Aguayo welcomed a son.